arman-rai/infosec/THM/linprivsec.md

 The folder that will be easier to write to is probably /tmp.
 At this point because /tmp is not present in PATH so we will need to add it.
 As we can see below, the “`export PATH=/tmp:$PATH`” command accomplishes this.

 ## Using NFS
+Privilege escalation vectors are not confined to internal access.
+Shared folders and remote management interfaces such as SSH and Telnet can also help you gain root access on the target system.
+Some cases will also require using both vectors, e.g. finding a root SSH private key on the target system and connecting via SSH with root privileges instead of trying to increase your current user’s privilege level.

+Another vector that is more relevant to CTFs and exams is a misconfigured network shell.
+This vector can sometimes be seen during penetration testing engagements when a network backup system is present.

+NFS (Network File Sharing) configuration is kept in the /etc/exports file.
+This file is created during the NFS server installation and can usually be read by users.